This fellowship happens in conjunction with the Hospital for Special Surgery, Baystate Health, Baptist Health of South Florida/Miami Cancer Center.

 - Generating research on topics that align with the institution’s mission and strategic goals.

-- Leading a small research study in collaboration with experienced Nurse Scientists in the Office of Nursing Research.
+- Leading a small research study in collaboration with experienced Nurse Scientists.

-- Presenting the culmination of your work internally at a Nursing Grand Rounds.
+- Presentation of your work at a Nursing Grand Rounds.

 - Providing ongoing scientific assistance for external dissemination of research findings at professional conferences and journal submissions.